hampgoodwin/GoLuca/README.md

 - Simple application which writes and reads accounting ledger entries

 TODO
+- [ ] use httpapi models for request/response of all resources
 - [ ] Testing
     - [x] Add more unit tests, solitary and sociable
     - [x] Add Integration testing